 You also follow a course in Geographical Skills and Methods.

 In the third year (Geographical Tripos Part II) you can choose whatever combination of papers you like, so that you can either specialise further or maintain a balance across the subject as a whole.
-You select four papers and you also research and write a dissertation: here too the choice of subject is up to you (although we check the health and safety and ethical issues within which your topic is situated).
+You select 4 papers (from a list of 12) and you also research and write a Dissertation: here too the choice of subject is up to you (although we check the health and safety and ethical issues within which your topic is situated).

 In every year there are one-day excursions associated with particular courses.
 These include museums and the Botanic Gardens in Cambridge, and trips to the East Anglian coast, The Fens, and to important Quaternary (the last 3 million years of Earth history) sites in East Anglia.
 Local field trips also form part of some practical exercises in years one and two.
 A compulsory residential field course for second year students, often with a Mediterranean focus, gives rise to a piece of assessed practical work.
 Recent locations for this course have included Morocco, Tenerife, Berlin, Switzerland and Dublin.
 As a Department, we take our carbon footprint seriously and are now actively exploring possible new ‘no fly’ locations.